Jacqueline Harpman: Biography

+Writer, psychoanalyst

-She published her first text L'amour et l'acacia and her first novel L'apparition des esprits with editor René Julliard.
+Harpman published her first text L'amour et l'acacia and her first novel L'apparition des esprits with editor René Julliard.
 In 1959, she received the Victor-Rossel prize for her novel Brève Arcadie.
 She wrote for the cinema, made radio broadcasts, and wrote theatre reviews.
-In 1963 she married the architect and poet Pierre Puttemans, and on 19 August she gave birth to her first daughter, Marianne.
-In 1965, she wrote her third novel Les bons sauvages and gave birth to her second daughter, Toinon, on 18 May.
+In 1965, she wrote her third novel Les bons sauvages.

 After the death of her editor René Julliard in 1962, she "put down her pen in the middle of writing her fourth novel".
 Driven by a desire for change, she enrolled at the ULB, where she undertook psychology studies and graduated with a dissertation on the blind prognosis of Rorschach tests.
 She worked for several years as a psychotherapist at the Fond'Roy clinic, which she left due to anger at the treatment methods the institution practiced at that time.
 She then began to practice privately and became interested in psychoanalysis.
 This led her to begin training at the Belgian Psychoanalytic Society (1976).
 There, she worked with Jean Bégoin, a Parisian Kleinian psychoanalyst.
 Starting in 1980, she wrote articles for the Belgian Psychoanalytic Review.
 Some of her best articles were collected by her husband in the publication Écriture et Psychanalyse (Mardaga 2011), including an article on vampires, another on Proust, and many articles on feminism.